leo-editor/leo-editor/leo/doc/demo.md

 Edward K. Ream started this plugin on January 29, 2017, based on Leo's screencast plugin.

 The [demo-it](https://github.com/howardabrams/demo-it/blob/master/demo-it.org) inspired this plugin.
-Or perhaps it was the other way around. demo-it may have been inspired by the screencast plugin.
+Or perhaps demo-it was inspired by the screencast plugin.